edwinhuish/bootstrap-multitabs/README.md

 ![Multi Tabs Screenshot](screenshot-simple.jpg)

 ##Role and Benefits
-1. Zero configuration.
+1. Zero configuration and auto ajax / iframe
-2. Auto ajax / iframe
+2. Can use the templates of bootstrap
-3. Can use the templates of bootstrap
+3. Can refresh window, and all the tabs will keep same as before.
-4. Can refresh window, and all the tabs will keep same as before.
+4. Navigation tab draggable.
 5. While ``` maxTabs : 1 ``` or small screen, hide the tab header.

 ##Requirements